The Top 10+1 HR Trends to Follow in 2019

 - 91% said that their organizations considered the HR departments crucial to keeping things profitable and successful.

-Technology in HR Programs
+2. Technology in HR Programs

 Gartner has reported on this tech invasion into businesses, predicting that every app, tool, or service will involve some form of artificial intelligence.

-Flexible Work Schedules, and a More Accommodating Workplace
+3. Flexible Work Schedules, and a More Accommodating Workplace

-The Workforce Moves Out of the Office!
+4. The Workforce Moves Out of the Office!

 It’s not only those ‘cool creative types’ wielding their shiny Macs and thick-rimmed hipster glasses who get to work out of cafés!
-Things like VPN technology—which let employees work from outside of the physical office without any data security threat—have made this possible.
+Things like VPN technology—that let employees work from outside of the physical office without any data security threat—have made this possible.